epic-ic/AmpliconTyperGUI/amplicontyper-installer/README.md

 ## Build
 To build the installer, run `./pyinstaller/build_installer.sh` from this folder.
-This creates and activates a micromambe environment from `environment.yml` then builds the installer specified by `./pyinstaller/amplicontyper_installer.spec`.
+This creates and activates a micromamba environment from `environment.yml` then builds the installer specified by `./pyinstaller/amplicontyper_installer.spec`.
 The installer is built to the local `./dist` folder.

 We build a "one directory" executable rather than "one file" because AmpliconTyper runs minimap2 externally and searches